-Police spokeswoman Officer Katie Flood said Williams has two prior DUI convictions, both in California in 2004 and 2009.
-Riley said the university was aware of Williams' previous DUI convictions before he was hired in 2015.
-Riley said Williams was ''cleared'' in the hiring process and ''went forward as a normal employee.''
+Williams has two prior DUI convictions, both in California in 2004 and 2009.
+Riley said the university was aware of Williams' previous DUI convictions before he was hired in 2015 at a salary of $400,000 per year.

-Williams' arrest came on the weekend five-star receiver recruit Joseph Lewis of Los Angeles was on campus for a visit.
+Williams is considered one of the Huskers' top recruiters, and his arrest came on the weekend five-star receiver recruit Joseph Lewis of Los Angeles visited the campus.